yesTeod/ichibarbershop/README.md

 # Barbershop Management Site

-A comprehensive full-stack app for intuitive booking management.
+A full-stack app for intuitive booking management.
 Successfully implemented and used by a local barbershop for 4 months.
 The system streamlined daily operations improving the barber's workflow efficiency.

 ![ichimain](https://github.com/user-attachments/assets/2e19bf23-5a59-4b6c-8bc2-48abe2a18325)
 ![ichibook](https://github.com/user-attachments/assets/0b29bebd-fbc1-4f36-b06b-50cd436a695a)